Raymon-Watson/Machine-Learning--Notes/ML-Notes/README.md

 ---

-## Regression
+## 3. Regression

-Regression models predict continuous values.
+Regression models are used when the target is a continuous value.

-Models to understand:
+Models to learn:

 * Linear Regression
 * Polynomial Regression